-- 1) COMMUNICATING WITH INSTRUCTORS: Notify each instructor of absences as soon as possible (by email), and in advance when possible (by email or in person).
-Do not wait until after an absence to contact an instructor, especially if the absence is more than 1 day. - 2) NO EXCUSED ABSENCES: No absences are excused.
-However, sickness and holidays will be considered in decisions about late work and behavioral probation. - A. SICKNESS: If you are sick, please go to the doctor, and then do not come to if the doctor says you should stay home.
-Contact your teachers and let them know that you are sick.
-The next day you come to class, please bring the doctor's note about your absence, and show it to all of your instructors for the classes missed.
-Then take the note to the main office (McReynolds 208) so that it can be placed in your file.
+- A. SICKNESS: If you are sick, do not attend in-person classes and contact your health care provider and/or the Student Health Center (573-882-7481) immediately.
+Contact all of your teachers and iepmu@missouri.edu via email and let them know that you are sick before class.
+If you miss a quiz, exam, or presentation, you may be asked for a doctor's visitation note in order to be allowed to make up that assignment.
+If you get a doctor's visitation note, please show it to all of your instructors and then take the note to the main office (McReynolds 208) so that it can be placed in your file.
 Medical excuses must be submitted no more than 1 week after returning to class, and preferably on the first day back.
-Medical excuses will not be accepted following 1 week after returning to class.
-Absences for medical reasons will be considered when making decisions regarding work missed, probation, and continued enrollment in the IEP.
+Absences for medical reasons will be considered when making decisions regarding missed work, probation, and continued enrollment in the IEP.
 If you are having problems with attendance, talk to your instructors.
 Let us know about problems in advance, not after the problem becomes big. - B. HOLIDAYS: If you plan to be absent for a non-MU observed holiday, please plan accordingly as these days will count as absences.
 If you plan to be absent for a holiday, you must notify each of your instructors in advance.
-According to University of Missouri policy regarding religious holidays, instructors will allow you to make up the work missed for the celebration of a religious holiday only if you have informed them ahead of time. - 3) PLANNED ABSENCES: If you know that you will be absent for a particular day, for example, to take a TOEFL test in another city, you must tell each instructor of the classes you will miss as soon as possible so that your instructors can plan classes and talk to you about your homework assignments. - 4) BEING ON TIME & PREPARED FOR CLASS: Come to class on time.
-"On time" arriving a little early, sitting, and being ready to begin class on time.
+According to University of Missouri policy regarding religious holidays, instructors will allow you to make up the work missed for the celebration of a religious holiday only if you have informed them ahead of time. - 3) PLANNED ABSENCES: If you know that you will be absent for a particular day, for example, to take a TOEFL test in another city, you must talk to the IEP director before the event and make sure that it is okay to be gone.
+Then you should tell each instructor of the classes you will miss as soon as possible, so that your instructors can plan classes and talk to you about your homework assignments. - 4) BEING ON TIME & PREPARED FOR CLASS: Come to class on time.
+"On time" means being in class and ready to learn when the class begins.
 If you enter late, enter quietly and do not disturb your class.
 If you are late three times, it equals 1 absence (3 lates = 1 absence).
 If you are more than 10 minutes late to class, you will be marked absent.
 Come to class ready to work and learn.
 Bring your books, notebook, pen, pencil and any other materials you need for the class.
 If you are not prepared for class, you may be left out of class activities, asked to leave the room, or marked absent. - 5) LEAVING CLASS: Stay until the end of class.
 Do not start packing your bag until your teacher tells you class is finished.
 Students who leave class early may be marked late or absent. - 6) SLEEPING: Please get enough sleep at home.
 Sleeping in class is considered disrespectful in the USA.
 If you sleep in class, you may be asked to leave the room and you may be marked absent.

-8.2 Excessive Absences
+8.3 Excessive Absences